opentok/opentok-ios-sdk-samples-swift/7.Multiparty-UICollectionView/README.md

 }
 ```

-Lastly, we need to return the actual view sizes in the method which is called when the views are layed out in the view.
-We will do that in `layoutAttributesForElements`
+The implementation of the `UICollectionViewLayout.layoutAttributesForElements(in:)` method is
-function.
+called when the views are laid out.
+It returns the cache containing the actual view sizes:

 ```swift
 override func layoutAttributesForElements(in rect: CGRect) -> [UICollectionViewLayoutAttributes]? {